harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Connector errors with Harness Cloud build infrastructure

-To use Harness Cloud build infrastructure, all connectors must connect through the Harness Platform.
+To use Harness Cloud build infrastructure, all connectors used in the stage must connect through the Harness Platform.
 This means that:

 * GCP connectors can't inherit credentials from the delegate.
 They must be configured to connect through the Harness Platform.
 * Azure connectors can't inherit credentials from the delegate.
 They must be configured to connect through the Harness Platform.